Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (3-3) to the mound for his 15th start this season.
+- The Twins will hand the ball to Bailey Ober (4-3) for his 11th start of the season.

 |Opponent